 2. Attend an Open House

-Applications are accepted throughout the year and are available online or via pdf download.
-There is a $100 non-refundable fee per application.
-The Priority Deadline for Fall 2017 admission is January 31, 2017.
+Applications are accepted throughout the year and should be completed through our online portal.
+The Priority Deadline for Fall 2020 admission is January 31, 2020.
+Past the deadline, please inquire about availability.

-Regardless of our priority deadline, a Student Evaluation form is required for any child who has had previous school experience.
-This form must be filled out by your child's teacher and returned directly to us by the teacher within two weeks of the submission of the application.
+A Student Evaluation form is required for any child who has had previous school experience.
+This form must be filled out by your child's teacher and returned directly to our admissions department by the teacher.

-If you are applying to our Elementary or Junior High Programs, you will need to submit a signed release request to your current school.
-This will allow us to obtain copies of current school records, including progress reports, grades and standardized test scores.
-All forms can be found on our website in the application section.
+If you are applying to our Elementary or Junior High Programs, you will also need to submit a signed records release request to your current school.
+This will allow us to obtain copies of current school records, including progress reports, grades, and standardized test scores.
+All forms can be found on the right side of this page.

 Starting at the Primary level, Montessori classrooms have a mixed-age environment (3-6 year olds, 6-9 year olds, and 9-12 year olds and 12-15 year olds) to allow for both individual and social development.
 We strive to balance each class by age and gender, meeting Association Montessori Internationale standards.